DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 ## 1. Some Geometry.
 There are several different ways to understand CA and motivate the math behind it.
 We'll start with geometry.
 That means pictures!!
 - We will be using the "data" from our simulation of the frequencies of 3 types over 20 years to make our first pictures.
 - We can think of the 20 rows of our data matrix (the assemblages) as points in space.
-The each axis of the space measures the relative frequency of one of the 3 types.
+Each axis of the space measures the relative frequency of one of the 3 types.
 So the axes represent the columns of the matrix.
 Three types gets us three axes.
 Here they are:
 ![](./Images/3dCoords.png)
 - Each axis represents the proportion of its type -- from 0 to 1 -- in an assemblage.
 So we can plot each assembage on the 3 axes.
 Here's what that plot looks like:
 ![](./Images/3dCoordsPoints.png)